Skip to main content

 Enter token for arn:aws:iam::123456789012:mfa/firstname.lastname@digital.cabinet-office.gov.uk: 123456

-You have completed the get started process.
-You can now use gds aws to run generic aws CLI commands by prefixing them with gds aws <role>.
+You can now use gds aws to run AWS CLI commands by prefixing them with gds aws <role>.
+You can use -- to avoid ambiguity between gds options and options for the wrapped command.
 For example:

 8. Connect to the GDS VPN

-If you’re outside of the office or on GovWiFi, you must connect to the GDS VPN to access to our infrastructure and internal services.
+If you’re outside of the office or on GovWiFi, you must connect to the GDS VPN to use some internal Cabinet Office services (e.g. SOP and the intranet).

 For GDS issued MacBooks